Who are we?

 What you need to know..

 When I moved to London over 20 years ago, I spent a couple of years looking for a choir to join and found that although there are a good number of small choirs in the capitol, the chances of finding a musical director like Mark Forkgen are vanishingly low.
 He’s both extremely talented and is so good with people that rehearsals, even though demanding, are always thoroughly enjoyable and fulfilling.
 Not only do we have Mark, but the make up of the choir is unique.
 We have a range of ages and can honestly say that we all get on so well together that concerts and rehearsals are a joy.
 There are no politics as you might find in other choirs, we are all equal and new members are just as likely to be asked to do a solo as old.
 I know a good thing when we see it and that’s why I’ve been a member for so long.
 I honestly would be bereft without my choir.

 What are we looking for in new members?

 Strong singers with good sight reading skills who can commit to our Tuesday evening rehearsals (7.15-9.30) and roughly six to eight concerts a year.
 Our members come from a range of backgrounds including those who are ex-choral scholars and current music students, and those who wished they were!

 Where do we rehearse?

 St Saviour’s Church in Pimlico is our base.
 We meet every Tuesday evening from 7.15-9.15pm throughout the year with a break in August.

 How can I join?

 Drop our new members secretary (Susan) a line using the form below.
 If there’s a space, you’ll be invited to a couple of rehearsals in the coming weeks.
-After your second rehearsal you will need to do an audition with Mark, our Musical Director, which will include singing a short solo piece and a bit of sight reading.
+After your second or third rehearsal you will need to do an audition with Mark, our Musical Director, which will include singing a short solo piece and a bit of sight reading.

 If there is no space currently?